 Mentor Program is a Key Building Block

-The mentor program is another building block in our programming that, combined with academic support and enrichment, social-emotional development, college and career preparation, and parent/family engagement, creates a full range of services for our Dreamers.
-Mentoring is a core element of the “I Have A Dream” Foundation – Los Angeles (IHADLA) model – one that provides Dreamers with a stable adult role model apart from the context of the Dreamer’s family.
-The relationship should foster a positive attitude in the Dreamer towards education and expose the Dreamer to a variety of positive, new experiences.
+Mentoring is a core element of the “I Have A Dream” Foundation – Los Angeles (IHADLA) model – one that provides Dreamer Scholars with a consistent and trustworthy adult role model apart from the context of their family.
+The relationship should foster an enthusiastic attitude in the Dreamer Scholar towards education and expose them to a variety of positive, new experiences.

 - 98% of children with mentors stayed in school